-Polycystic ovarian syndrome (or PCOS) is one of the most common conditions I see in women when working in general practice.
+Polycystic ovarian syndrome is one of the most common conditions I see in women when working in general practice.
 It has a variety of symptoms that affect different women at different stages of their lives.
-It is often diagnosed while other symptoms are being investigated such as fertility problems, irregular periods, acne or excess hair (hirsutism).
+It is often diagnosed while other symptoms are being investigated such as fertility problems, irregular periods, acne or excess hair (also known as hirsutism).
 There is plenty of mystery surrounding PCOS, so I’m here to reveal exactly what it is and what the symptoms and treatments look like.
 Keep scrolling for everything you need to know about PCOS.

 So what is Polycystic Ovarian Syndrome or PCOS?

 Polycystic ovarian syndrome is a hormonal condition that affects the ovaries and causes several characteristic symptoms including:

 - Weight gain

 - Hair loss on your head

 In women with PCOS, their ovaries are larger than normal.
 This is because their ovaries contain a large number of fluid-filled sacks, otherwise known as cysts, instead of follicles.

 Each ovarian follicle contains a single oocyte which is an immature egg.
 During the normal menstrual cycle, the oocyte matures leading up to ovulation in response to hormone levels.
 In PCOS, the follicles stop growing too early and instead of releasing an egg they develop into larger, fluid-filled cysts.

 It is important to remember that polycystic ovaries can actually be a normal finding; when an ultrasound scan is performed, it can be seen in up to 33% of women who are at the reproductive age.
 Women should only be diagnosed with PCOS if they have the associated symptoms described above.